noseka1/multicluster-management-rhacm-argocd/README.md

 ### Why is Argo CD's self-heal enabled in this repo?

-If the renconcilitaion of objects on the cluster fails, we would like Argo CD to keep trying.
+If the reconcilitaion of objects on the cluster fails, we would like Argo CD to keep trying.
 This is what other operators typically do, they keep trying forever.

 TODO:
 * Add examples of object in the above categories